awslabs/Renate/doc/benchmarking/introduction.rst

 intuitive.

-In the following chapters, we will discuss how this interface can be used to experiment on :ref:`standard benchmarks <benchmarking-standard-benchmarks>` as well as :ref:`custom benchmarks <benchmarking-custom-benchmarks>`.
+In the following chapters, we will discuss how this interface can be used to experiment on :ref:`Renate benchmarks <benchmarking-renate-benchmarks>` as well as :ref:`custom benchmarks <benchmarking-custom-benchmarks>`.